PRIVACY POLICY

 4. Duration of storage

-Your personal information will be retained for as long as necessary to fulfil the purposes described in this Privacy Policy or as required by law.
+Your personal information will be stored for as long as is necessary to fulfill the purposes described in this Privacy Policy or as required by law, e.g. for tax and accounting purposes.

 1. Scope of processing of personal data